DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-harleyorines/README.md

 - I agree with our professor telling us that this particular session is a temporary breather from all the difficult topics so far.
 - Union, intersection, and symmetrical difference
 - Set identities.
 I told myself that in order to learn these new set of rules, I must indoctrinate myself with either logical equivalences or set identities then make do with the other by means of their patterns.
 This works because of their similarity.

+## WEEK 7

+- A function is a relationship of sets of variables wherein only one element is assigned to each input value.
+- The range of a function are the actual occuring values.
+- The domain describes input while codomain describes all possible output.
+- The three types of functions; injective, surjective, and bijective (I learned that it is best to use these names for the types because one-to-one and one-to-one correspondence can lead to a problem of ambiguity).

+## WEEK 8

+- An algorithm is a finite set of defined instructions intended for carrying out computations and processes.
+- A pseudocode can be considered as a informal piece of programming code which is more suited to human reading.
+- In creating an algorithm, it is a requisite to identify the preconditions and postconditions.
+- People who are well-versed in programming may actually have an upper hand when it comes to these lessons.

+## WEEK 9

+- Search Algorithms and Sorting Algorithms
+- Linear Search involves scanning a list for the element input and showing the location / index once a match is found.
+Outputs "cannot be found" or a negative value when the element input we are looking for is not in the list.
+- Binary Search repeatedly splits the list based on the element input and shows the location / index once the element is found in the list.
+That is, if the list cannot be further split.
+- That dance video for bubble sort.
+- In bubble sorting we have comparisons of adjacent elements in which one loop of comparisons sorts at least one element in its proper position.
+This is done until all elements are sorted.
+- Insertion sort. :3
+- Greedy algorithm makes use of the best possible next step in a process or computation.

+## WEEK 10

+- The time complexity of an algorithm tells us of its efficiency.
+The question being asked here is how many steps does an algorithm take before arriving at an output?
+- A less complex program is always favored more than a more complex program.
+- For growth of functions, the big guys were discussed (BIG-O, BIG-OMEGA, BIG-THETA).
+- Big O notation is the upper bound of a function, while Big Omega is the lower bound.
+Big Theta is both the lower and upper bound.
+- Perhaps a useful technique in determining the complexity of a function is to get hold of its degree, which can give us an idea of its upper and lower bound.
+We provide witness C and k to prove our claim.
+- Comparisons made in an algorithm can be traced and counted altogether using an iteration table.

+## WEEK 11